Mike Yastrzemski Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.21 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles have a 4.21 team ERA that ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to rank 19th in baseball in home runs given up (68 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).

-- The Orioles are sending Bradish (2-1) to the mound for his 10th start of the season.
-He is 2-1 with a 3.89 ERA and 36 strikeouts through 44 2/3 innings pitched.
+- Wells (3-2) gets the starting nod for the Orioles in his 11th start of the season.
+He's put together a 3.29 ERA in 63 2/3 innings pitched, with 61 strikeouts.

-- The right-hander last pitched on Sunday against the Texas Rangers, when he threw 6 2/3 innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Monday against the Cleveland Guardians, the righty threw six innings, giving up one earned run while surrendering four hits.

-- In nine games this season, the 26-year-old has an ERA of 3.89, with 7.4 strikeouts per nine innings.
-Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.